Bohr-Sommerfeld profile surgeries and Disk Potentials: Introduction

 \section{Introduction}

-A natural way to construct new manifolds from old is via performing a surgery and gluing operation.
-In the symplectic world, this idea was utilized in the seminal paper of Polterovich \cite{pol:surg} to construct a surgery type operation on Lagrangian submanifolds which resolved singular points arising at transverse intersections.
-Subsequently, numerous surgery operations were developed to construct new Lagrangians from old, see e.g. \cite{haug,makwu,PT20,Cha23}.
+Surgeries provide a natural way to construct new manifolds from old ones.
+In the symplectic world, this idea was introduced in the pioneering paper of Polterovich \cite{pol:surg}.
+Subsequently, numerous Lagrangian surgery operations were developed using Polterovich surgery as the main framework, see e.g. \cite{yau17,haug,makwu}.
+Recently, a new surgery operation, local higher mutation, was introduced in \cite{Cha23} that resolved certain conical singularities modeled on the Clifford torus.
+The construction of local higher mutation was inspired by higher mutations of Lagrangian tori introduced in \cite{PT20}.

 A connecting thread among these surgery operations is that all of them switch between two fillings of certain Legendrians.
 Given a symplectic manifold $(M,\omega)$ and a separating contact-type hypersurface $Z$, we can split $M$ along $Z$ by viewing $M\sm Z$ as $ M\sm Z = M^+ \sqcup M^- ,$ where $M^+$ is a capping and $M^-$ is a filling of the contact manifold $Z$.
-If $L$ is a Lagrangian in $M$ such that it intersect the contact-type hypersurface $Z$ at a Legendrian $\Lambda$, then $Z$ splits $L$ similarly, $ L \sm Z = L^+ \sqcup L^-$ where $L^+$ is a Lagrangian capping and $L^- $ is a Lagrangian filling of $\Lambda$.
+If $L$ is a Lagrangian in $M$ such that it intersects the contact-type hypersurface $Z$ at a Legendrian $\Lambda$, then $Z$ splits $L$ similarly, $ L \sm Z = L^+ \sqcup L^-$ where $L^+$ is a Lagrangian capping and $L^- $ is a Lagrangian filling of $\Lambda$.
 We can construct a new Lagrangian $\wt L$ by replacing the filling $L^-$ with a different filling $\wt L^-$ and gluing along the Legendrian $\Lambda,$

-For example, we can view the Polterovich-surgery as switching between fillings of a Legendrian consisting of two disjoint Legendrian spheres.

 Although this idea is simple to state, it is quite challenging to understand how such surgeries affect Floer theoretic invariants.
-The effect of such surgeries have been carried out in certain special cases such as for Polterovich surgery see \cite{ch10,PW19,seidelFuk}, higher mutation see \cite{PT20,Cha23}.
+The Floer theoretic aspects of such surgeries have been studied in certain special cases, such as for Polterovich surgery \cite{ch10,PW19,seidelFuk}, higher mutation \cite{PT20,Cha23}.